ly12345680/Mobile-Application-Development/README.md

 ## Assignment Overview

-This repository contains the Mobile Application Development assignment submitted by Nguyen Hoang Ly for the course ITITIU20249.
+This repository contains the Mobile Application Development **assignments** and **images which proves my completion** submitted by Nguyen Hoang Ly.
 The assignment focuses on developing a mobile application using technologies and concepts learned during the course.

 ## Assignment Details